Here’s how you build a successful Scrum team

 As the name implies, sprints help facilitate speed.
 By tackling work in an incremental fashion, your team will avoid the productivity slump that usually occurs midway through projects due to dwindling motivation or poor teamwork.

-Scrum is a framework — it is a set of principles that teams can adopt to improve project management and product development.
+Think of scrum as a framework — a scrum guide if you will— with a set of principles that teams can adopt to improve project management and product development.
 Your ability to successfully adopt scrum depends heavily on which tools you use to manage the scrum team’s work, monitor progress, and facilitate communication.

 Are you ready to seamlessly sail through sprints?